Bad Boy Records: Life after the Notorious B.I.G. and rebuilding the label

-On June 20, 2002, it was announced and confirmed that Combs and Bad Boy had parted ways with Arista Records after being with the label since its inception.
-Combs was able to walk away with ownership of Bad Boy's catalogue as well as recording roster.
-Around this same time, Combs began overseeing the television show Making The Band 2 for MTV, a reality music show that focuses on the development of a group act.
+On June 20, 2002, it was confirmed that Combs and Bad Boy had parted ways with Arista.
+Combs walked away with ownership of Bad Boy's catalogue and recording roster.
+Around this time, Combs began overseeing the MTV's Making The Band 2, a reality music show about the development of a group act.
 Making the Band 2s three seasons focused on Combs's new group, Bad Boy's Da Band.

-In January 2003, Combs and Bad Boy then entered talks with The Warner Music Group's Elektra Records about Elektra possibly housing Bad Boy for a reported $10 million deal.
-However, the deal ultimately fell through.
-On February 6, 2003, it was announced and confirmed that Bad Boy had signed a distribution deal with The Universal Music Group's Universal Records.
-Under terms of the deal, Combs would retain 100% of the company, while Universal would handle distribution and provide marketing and promotional support.
-In September 2003, Bad Boy's Da Band released their debut studio album, Too Hot for TV.
-The group's exposure on MTV helped the album secure a Gold certification by the RIAA.
+In January 2003, Combs and Bad Boy entered talks with The Warner Music Group's Elektra Records about Elektra possibly housing Bad Boy for a reported $10 million, but the deal fell through.
+On February 6, 2003, it was confirmed that Bad Boy had signed a distribution deal with Universal Records, under the leadership of Monte Lipman.
+Under its terms, Combs retained 100% of the company and Universal would handle distribution and provide marketing and promotional support.
+In September 2003, Bad Boy's Da Band released its debut studio album, Too Hot for TV.
+The group's exposure on MTV helped the album secure a gold certification by the RIAA.

-Southern rap duo 8Ball & MJG released an album called Living Legends to some success in 2004, prompting the creation of Bad Boy South—which would eventually house acts such as Yung Joc.
-At this time, the label also signed a rapper named Aasim, whose Bad Boy debut album has never been released.
+Southern rap duo 8Ball & MJG released an album called Living Legends to some success in 2004, prompting the creation of Bad Boy South, which eventually housed acts such as Yung Joc.
+The label also signed the rapper Aasim, whose Bad Boy debut album has never been released.

 By January 2005, Bad Boy began clashing with Universal Records.
-It is alleged that the tension between the two labels stemmed from Combs believing that Universal had not done enough to market their music, while Universal in turn had refused to offer more money until Bad Boy started to produce more hit records.
-Though Bad Boy's contract with Universal was set to expire in 2006, Combs had already began talking to other record labels, in particular The Warner Music Group and Sony Music's Columbia Records, for distribution.
+It is alleged that the tension between the labels stemmed from Combs's belief that Universal had not done enough to market Bad Boy's music, while Universal refused to offer more money until Bad Boy produced more hit records.
+Though Bad Boy's contract with Universal was set to expire in 2006, Combs began talking to other record labels, in particular The Warner Music Group and Sony Music's Columbia Records, for distribution.